aschombe/C-Script/README.md

 # Rust Explorer

 ## Description
-This is an interpreter written in rust.
+This is an interpreter (soon to have compiler feature) written in rust.
 Open to feature suggestions.
 Check [main.md](docs/main.md) for more information.

 ## Table of Contents
 - [Rust Explorer](#rust-explorer)